Kevin-Paganini/WORDLE/README.md

 ## Usage
-Anyone can you this application for their enjoyment.
+Anyone can use this application for their enjoyment.
 Please don't plagiarize us though.
 That's not cool.

 ## Support
 If you cannot find support for this on google, as a last resort you can e-mail paganinik@msoe.edu